 Tom emphasizes the importance of creating beauty through proportion and classical motifs

 For almost three decades, Tom Faulkner has crafted striking designs that blend modern flair with classical roots.
 He started his design journey by transforming a coffee table and expanded into creating pieces for friends.
 After transitioning his hobby into a business, he delved into metalwork, which now defines much of his output.
-His affinity for metal stems from its versatility and durability, allowing him to play to the material’s strengths and create pieces that endure the test of time.
-He appreciates its ability to create slender yet sturdy pieces, a feat often unattainable with wood. and Tom’s designs are influenced by a fascination with geometry and classical architecture, showcasing a blend of organic shapes and precise lines.
-Despite the meticulous craftsmanship required, Tom enjoys the quick and adaptable nature of metalwork.
-Additionally, he values metal’s durability, echoing his commitment to sustainable design.
+His affinity for metal stems from its versatility and durability, allowing him to play to the material’s strengths to create pieces that endure the test of time.
+He appreciates its ability to create slender yet sturdy pieces, a feat often unattainable with wood, and Tom’s designs are influenced by a fascination with geometry and classical architecture, showcasing a blend of organic shapes and precise lines.

 Reflecting on his design process, Tom emphasizes the importance of creating beauty through proportion and classical motifs.
 Inspired by classical architecture, he incorporates bold shapes and timeless elements into his designs, drawing people in with their natural allure.
-Tom’s creative process is deeply intertwined with the aesthetic world around him, drawing inspiration from diverse sources such as nature, architecture, and, notably, sculpture.
+Tom’s creative process is deeply intertwined with the aesthetic world around him, drawing inspiration from diverse sources such as nature, architecture, and most notably, sculpture.
 Among the myriad influences shaping his design practice, sculpture consistently resonates with him.
-In an effort to unveil the inner workings of his creative journey, Tom has curated a list of his top ten favourite sculptors who have left an indelible mark on his work:

 1. Constantin Brâncuși